leggedrobotics/open3d_slam_private/README.md

 roslaunch open3d_slam_ros replay_forest.launch rosbag_filepath:=/path/to/your_file.bag
 ```
 2. An RVIZ window pop-up and replay the rosbag as fast as possible.
+3. The results of the test will be saved to the pre-defined folder in the launch file.

 ## Changing the method